 2. (5-7) In Babylon, the Hebrew youths are groomed for the civil service.

 And the king appointed for them a daily provision of the king’s delicacies and of the wine which he drank, and three years of training for them, so that at the end of that time they might serve before the king.
 Now from among those of the sons of Judah were Daniel, Hananiah, Mishael, and Azariah.
 To them the chief of the eunuchs gave names: he gave Daniel the name Belteshazzar; to Hananiah, Shadrach; to Mishael, Meshach; and to Azariah, Abed-Nego.

 a.
 The king appointed for them a daily provision of the king’s delicacies: It was a given that the Babylonian government would provide for these young men in training.
 Yet, having the same food and wine prepared for the king was intended to be a special honor.

 i.
 In the ancient world much more than in the modern world there was a huge difference between the food enjoyed by the elite and what common people ate.

 b.
 To them the chief of the eunuchs gave names: Daniel tells us about four of these youths, and their new Babylonian names.

 i.
 The name Daniel (meaning God is my judge) was changed to Belteshazzar (meaning Bel’s prince).

 ii.
 The name Hannaniah (meaning Beloved by the LORD) was changed to Shadrach (meaning Illumined by Sun-god).

 iii.
-The name Mishael (meaning Who is as God) was changed to Meshach (meaning Who is like Venus).
+The name Mishael (meaning Who is as God) was changed to Meshach (which may mean Who is like Shach, which some believe was a Babylonian goddess corresponding to Ishtar or Venus).

 iv.
 The name Azariah (meaning The LORD is my help) was changed to Abed-Nego (meaning Servant of Nego).